mattermost/docs/source/deployment/sso-saml-okta.rst

 	.. image:: ../../source/images/okta_5_advanced_saml_settings.PNG

 9. Enter attribute statements used to map attributes between Okta and Mattermost.
 For more information on which attributes are configurable, see our `documentation on SAML configuration settings <https://docs.mattermost.com/administration/config-settings.html#saml>`__.
 Email and username attributes are required.
 For SAML with Okta, an `ID attribute <https://docs.mattermost.com/administration/config-settings.html#id17>`__ is also required, and that ID must be mapped to ``user.id``.
-For Mattermost servers running 3.3 and earlier, first name and last name attributes are also required.

 	.. image:: ../../source/images/okta_6_attribute_statements.png